simpleappcreator/simple-app/readme.md

 ## Configuration

-You can configure the app, like it's name, IP address, port, external domain name that it's hosted on (for generating Sitemap), and whether the app is in development mode or production mode.
+You can configure the app, like its name, IP address, port, external domain name that it's hosted on (for generating Sitemap), and whether the app is in development mode or production mode.

 There are two ways to configure these settings: